 In a lounge room at Deakin in the 1950’s, a small number of dedicated people gathered together, committing themselves to assist people in Canberra who experienced blindness or vision impairment.
 So began the grassroots organisation known today as the Canberra Blind Society (CBS).

-While the small group in the 1950’s provided assistance to only four people who were blind, today from our busy offices in the Griffin Centre, in cooperation with other blindness agencies and community groups, CBS provides an extensive range of services and facilities to over 500 clients.
+While the small group in the 1950’s provided assistance to only four people who were blind, today from our busy offices in the Griffin Centre, in cooperation with other blindness agencies and community groups, CBS provides an extensive range of services and facilities to large number of clients.

 As a community and peer support group for people who are blind or vision impaired in the ACT, CBS are proud to offer the Canberra community our longstanding initiatives such as: